Confused By Healthy & Unhealthy Fats? Here Are 6 Rules To Live By

 Your body is able to make all the fats except two polyunsaturated fats: alpha-linoleic acid (ALA), an omega-3 fatty acid, and linoleic acid (LA), an omega-6 fatty acid.
 The only way to get these fatty acids is through your diet.
 Since your body doesn't make them and you intricately need them for normal bodily functioning, like making up the membranes of cells, regulating blood pressure or controlling inflammation, these fatty acids are deemed "essential."

-While omega-6 fatty acids have been found to have some health benefits such as decreasing nerve pain (as happens in diabetic neuropathy) and inflammation, and treating rheumatoid arthritis, most of the studies have pointed to the benefits of omega-3s.
-Studies show that omega-3 fatty acids may help in lowering cholesterol, blood pressure, and inflammation, while increasing insulin sensitivity and helping prevent heart disease and stroke.
+While omega-6 fatty acids have been found to have some health benefits such as decreasing nerve pain (as happens in diabetic neuropathy) and inflammation, and treating rheumatoid arthritis4, most of the studies have pointed to the benefits of omega-3s.
+Studies show that omega-3 fatty acids may help in lowering cholesterol, blood pressure, and inflammation, while increasing insulin sensitivity and helping prevent heart disease and stroke5.

 5. The modern diet has too much omega-6.

-Excessive amounts of omega-6 fatty acids (PUFA) and a very high omega-6 to omega-3 ratio—as is found in today's Western diets—is associated with the pathogenesis of many diseases, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases.
-It is also associated with asthma, obesity, as well as depression and other psychiatric disorders.
+Excessive amounts of omega-6 fatty acids (PUFA) and a very high omega-6 to omega-3 ratio—as is found in today's Western diets—is associated with the pathogenesis of many diseases6, including cardiovascular disease, cancer, and inflammatory and autoimmune diseases.
+It is also associated with asthma, obesity, as well as depression and other psychiatric disorders7.

 6. There is a recipe to optimize fat intake for best health.